SHOP ALL PRODUCTS NOW

 Pain relief

 THC can provide moderate pain relief due to its interaction with the body’s endocannabinoid system.
-These effects can be particularly beneficial in neuropathic conditions as well as in the management of chronic pain.
+These effects can be particularly beneficial for neuropathic conditions and in the management of chronic pain.

 Nausea reduction